cmc-corpora/cmc-corpora.github.io/content/ckcmc_landing/info.md

   css_class="ckcmc"
 +++

-## CLARIN K(nowledge)-Centre for Computer-Mediated Communication and Social Media
+## CLARIN K(nowledge)-Centre for Computer-Mediated Communication and Social Media Corpora

-The CLARIN Knowledge Centre for Computer-Mediated Communication and Social Media (CKCMC) offers expertise on language resources and technologies for Computer-Mediated Communication and Social Media.
+The CLARIN Knowledge Centre for Computer-Mediated Communication and Social Media Corpora (CKCMC) offers expertise on language resources and technologies for Computer-Mediated Communication and Social Media.
 Its basic activities are to
 1. Give researchers, students, and other interested parties information about the available resources, technologies, and community activities,
 2. Support interested parties in producing, modifying or publishing relevant